 How Does Propensity Marketing Differ From Lookalike Marketing?

 Propensity marketing and lookalike marketing are essentially synonyms.

-- Lookalike Marketing: Brands using lookalike marketing to identify the historically best customers and target consumers who “look like” those best customers – in terms of demographics and online behaviors – with multichannel campaigns.
+- Lookalike Marketing: Marketing strategies that identify the historically best customers and target consumers who “look like” those best customers – in terms of demographics and online behaviors.
 With lookalike marketing, it’s assumed that consumers who look like past customers will have the greatest propensity to be high converters in the future.

-- Propensity Marketing: Brands using propensity marketing identify consumer segments based on their propensity to take certain actions and target consumers who “look like” consumers from those segments.
+- Propensity Marketing: Advertisers identify consumer segments based on their propensity to take certain actions and target consumers who “look like” consumers from those segments.
 With propensity marketing, it’s assumed that “lookalike” consumers will have conversion rates similar to consumers originally placed within consumer segments.

 What Data Is Required For Propensity Marketing?

 Propensity marketing requires the analysis of multiple data sets, often including: